Best Beaches for Surf Fishing San Diego County

 Parking at Coronado State Beach:

-Despite Coronado beach being known for heavy foot traffic and limited parking, it’s actually quite easy to find parking here.
+Despite Coronado beach being known for heavy foot traffic and limited parking, it’s not too tough to find parking here.
 Obviously, it depends on your timing, but, anywhere along Ocean Boulevard and it’s many “cross streets” are usually a really good bet.
+Peak summertime can be tough to find parking.

 Video: Surf Fishing Coronado Beach in the Winter Time